JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 issue: EVAN-5121
 ---

-With Kotlin/Native can compile a native binary for the following platforms, including (as of Kotlin/Native v0.8):
+With Kotlin/Native, you can compile a native binary for the following platforms, including (as of Kotlin/Native v0.8):
 - Windows (x86_64)
 - Linux (x86_64, arm32, MIPS, MIPS little endian)